03 Aug Money for My Dreams and My Family’s: It Takes Two Wings to Fly

 Is What’s Best for Me Best for Everyone in My Life?

-We are blessed to answer another wonderful subscriber question about money for my dreams and my family’s:
+We are blessed to answer another wonderful subscriber question.
+Here it is:

 Following my dreams and still being responsible to my family has been a huge struggle over the past few years.
 Is what is best for me really best for everyone in my life?
 I am in a job for the benefits and steady income at this time.
 And I am at the point where I put hardly any thought or energy into doing something else or my dreams because I feel that responsibility so strongly.

 I love this question: you can feel this subscriber’s deep love and deep question: Is what is best for me really best for everyone in my life?
-I know the hoped-for answer is “yes.”
-I know the fear is that the answer’s really “no.” But the answer is YES.
+The answer is YES.

 Look at the Structure of the Question: Money for My Dreams and My Family’s